AsyncOperator09/AsyncOperator09/README.md

 # Hi, I’m Mark 👋

-I’m building a **Computer Science learning portfolio** that translates coursework into **real-world engineering skills**.
+I’ve been a **self-taught programmer for 10+ years**, and I’m now pursuing a **Computer Science degree** to strengthen and formalize the foundation behind what I’ve built in practice.

-My goal: learn the fundamentals deeply, document them clearly, and show measurable progress over time.
+This portfolio documents that journey — translating coursework into real-world engineering skills, with measurable growth and structured reflection.

 ---